Sv443/YTInfoBot/README.md

     Shows some information about the bot.
   - `/help commands [show_hidden:<true|false>]`
     Shows a list of commands and their descriptions.
-    If `show_hidden:true` is specified, commands with elevated permissions will also be shown.
+    `show_hidden` is `true` by default, so hidden commands that require elevated permissions will also be shown.
-    This also makes the reply only visible to you.
+    Unless you don't have access to any hidden commands, this also makes the reply only visible to you.
 - **Invite:**
   - `/invite`
     Shows a link that you can use to invite YTInfoBot to your own server.